Why is the Nuclear Agreement With Iran So Important? Why Must the United States Have Dialogue With Iran?

 Yes, Iran’s current regime is far from perfect but the United States government is corrupt too.
 It is time for both sides to have honest, meaningful dialogue with each other.
 The US will be better off by trying to do this.
 Another point to consider is that even if and when the current regime changes, there will be no true democracy because people in that part of the world do not know what a true democracy is.

 The United States may have no choice but to be comfortable with a regime having nuclear technology.
 No amount of threats or coercion will prevent Iran from enriching uranium.
 This hard line approach by the United States will make it more likely that Iran will develop nuclear technology.
 The only wise solution to this dispute is for the US to have a dialogue with Iran.
 Speaking of dialogue, in spite of Vice president Joe Biden saying that the US would consider having direct talks with the Iranians, Supreme Leader Ali Khamenei immediately turned down the offer saying that direct talks would not help to solve the problem.
 If that is the case then what does he suggest?
-Khamenei is a radical hardline Islamic leader that is so convinced that his ideas are correct that he fails to keep an open mind.
+Khamenei is a conservative leader.
 Khamenei has been in his current position since 1989 and even when he passes from the scene, who knows if the person that will take his place will be any better.
 If the hardliners in Iran reject the idea of direct talks with the United States, we can expect more of the same things to follow.
 But one thing is for sure: an attack on Iran would close off the Strait of Hormuz.
 Oil supplies would be affected, the price of oil would go way up, and the number of attacks on US targets worldwide would increase to a level not seen before by human history.
 Caution is advised.
 Will Iran and the United States ever have diplomatic relations again?
 In this writer’s opinion, as long as Iran’s hardliners are still in power, reconciliation is extremely unlikely.
 Dialogue is the better option instead of using military force to either prevent Iran from acquiring a nuclear weapon or to change the country’s regime.